quintincodes/quintincodes/README.md

 ## ▪️ Let's Connect ▪️

   </br>
-I'm always open to discussions, ideas, collaborations, or simply networking.
+I'm always open to discussions, ideas, collaborations, or networking.
 Here's how you can reach me:

 -   Lets talk on <a href="https://discord.gg/S4KuUJSa">Discord</a>
 -   Connect with me on: <a href="https://www.linkedin.com/in/edwardking-quintin-sey-b2088430b/">LinkedIn</a>